Qubo: Affiliates

-As of November 2015, Qubo had affiliation agreements with 67 television stations encompassing 34 states and the District of Columbia.
+At the time of its closure, Qubo had affiliation agreements with 67 television stations encompassing 34 states and the District of Columbia.
 The network had an estimated national reach of 58.83% of all households in the United States (or 183,832,858 American families with at least one television set).
 Like parent network Ion Television, the network's stations almost exclusively consisted of network-owned stations (with the exception of Louisville, Kentucky affiliate WBNA).
 Qubo's programming was available by default through a national feed that was delivered directly to cable and satellite providers in markets without a local Ion Television station that carried the network.

 Qubo did not have any over-the-air stations in several major markets, most notably Toledo, Ohio; San Diego, California; Charlotte, North Carolina; Richmond, Virginia; Green Bay, Wisconsin; and Cincinnati, Ohio, along with limited coverage in Baltimore, which depended on Ion's two Washington, D.C. stations for the network and had no Baltimore station.
 A key factor in the network's limited national broadcast coverage is the fact that Ion Media Networks did not actively attempt over-the-air distribution for the network on the digital subchannels of other network-affiliated stations (in contrast, its parent network Ion Television, which had similarly limited national coverage following the digital television transition, had begun subchannel-only affiliation arrangements through agreements with NBC Owned Television Stations' Telemundo Station Group subsidiary and Nexstar Media Group during 2014 and 2015), with very few stations that contractually carry the network's programming (with limited exceptions in markets such as Louisville, Kentucky and Anchorage, Alaska).
 As a result, Ion Media Networks owned most of Qubo's station base.